SoftBank CEO Son says artificial general intelligence will come within 10 years

 Arm CEO Rene Haas, speaking at the conference via video, touted the energy efficiency of Arm's designs, saying they would become increasingly sought after to power artificial intelligence.

 Son said he thinks he is the only person who believes AGI will come within a decade.
-Haas was more circumspect, saying he now thought it would come in his lifetime.
+Haas said he thought it would come in his lifetime.